Askannz/optimus-manager/README.md

 *WARNING :* Switching mode automatically logs you out, so make sure you save your work and close all your applications before doing so.

-Auto-logout is supported for Gnome, KDE Plasma, Xfce, Deepin, i3, Openbox, AwesomeWM, and bspwm.
+Auto-logout is supported for Gnome, KDE Plasma, Xfce, Deepin, i3, Openbox, AwesomeWM, bspwm, and dwm.
 You can disable it in the configuration file.
 In that case, the GPU switch will not be effective until the next login.

 You can also specify which GPU you want to be used by default when the system boots :